 Jeremy Scott Whitley

-Jeremy Whitley is the Writer/Creator of the Award-Winning all-ages series Princeless and a frequent writer for IDW's My Little Pony: Friendship is Magic comic.
-He is also a member and Educational Programming Coordinator for Action Lab Entertainment.
+Jeremy Whitley is the writer/creator of the award-winning all-ages series Princeless and a frequent writer for IDW's My Little Pony: Friendship is Magic comic.

 Michael Z. Williamson

-Michael Z. Williamson is a Locus best-selling science fiction author, veteran, immigrant, bladesmith, weapons collector, and consultant for TV productions on several networks.
-He is Editor-at-Large for Survivalblog, with 300,000 weekly readers.
-He recently packaged a collection of his Facebook and Twitter snark, which reached #1 in Political Humor on Amazon.
+Michael Z. Williamson is a Locus best-selling science fiction author, veteran, immigrant, bladesmith, weapons collector, and television consultant and Editor-at-Large for Survivalblog.

-Janny Wurts is a fantasy author of seventeen published novels, including the War of Light and Shadow series, and twenty-nine short stories.
-She is also a fantasy cover illustrator and Chesley award winning artist.
+Janny Wurts is a fantasy author of 17 published novels, including the War of Light and Shadow series, and twenty-nine short stories.
+She is also a fantasy cover illustrator and Chesley award–winning artist.